wooster-core/Documentation/OBS: Troubleshooting Guide.md

 ### Camera
 **The video is out of focus.**

+> Try ejecting the flashdrive and re-plugging it into the system.
-> Call the CoRE Consultants at 330-234-6564 or email them at core@wooster.edu.
+> If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.